codeAligned/tjioi/registration.md

     This will help us create a better competition this year and in the future.</p>
 3.  <p>We encourage your team to review the
     <a href="{{ '/materials/2017/StudyGuide.pdf' | relative_url }}">2017 Study Guide (pdf)</a>
     to prepare for the competition.
+We are also working on the 2018 Study Guide so stay tuned.
 Please keep in touch with us about how you're using our materials!</p>

 <p class="text-center">
     <a class="btn btn-danger btn-lg" style="color: white" target="_blank"